AtomicConductor/AtomicConductor.github.io/docs/getting_started/overview.md

     The account name should be generic as it can be reused for multiple projects.
 Once the account is created, the name *can not* be changed.

-Fill in your personal details, accept the terms and conditions and you will recieve a confirmation email.
+Fill in your personal details, accept the terms and conditions and you will receive a confirmation email.
 After confirming your email you will be prompted for a password.

-You will then recieve a second email with instructions on downloading and getting started (pointing you to this page).
+You will then receive a second email with instructions on downloading and getting started (pointing you to this page).

 ## Installing